luapower/website/www/md/building.md

 	sudo apt-get install gcc-4.8 g++-4.8
 	sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.8 20
 	sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-4.8 20
-	gcc --version
+	sudo apt-get install nasm cmake ragel

 The current luapower stack is built this way and it's the only supported way to build it.

-Note that shipping libstdc++ (and its dependency libgcc) with your app on Linux is a bad idea if you're using external C libraries that happen to dlopen libstdc++ themselves and expect a certain version of it (their version, not yours).
-Such is the case for instance of OpenGL with Radeon drivers (google "steam libstdc++" to see the drama).
-In that case it's better to either a) link libstdc++ statically, b) rename libstdc++ and link to that instead, or c) or not link it at all, and load the host's one and hope it's similar to the one that you tested your app against.
+Note that shipping libstdc++ (and its dependency libgcc) with your app on Linux can bring you tears if you're also using other external libraries that happen to dlopen libstdc++ themselves and expect to get a different version of it than the one that you just loaded.
+Such is the case with OpenGL with Radeon drivers (google "steam libstdc++" to see the drama).
+In that case it's better to either
+a) link libstdc++ statically to each C++ library (the luapower way), or
+b) link it dynamically, but check at runtime which libstdc++ is newer (the one that you ship or the one on the host), and then ffi.load the newer one _before_  loading that external C library so that _it_ doesn't load the older one.

 ## Building on OSX for OSX